Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 vgcreate funtoo0 /dev/mapper/dmcrypt_lvm
 ```

-The lvm volume has now been prepared, and we can start adding volumes to it to
+The lvm volume has now been prepared, and you can start adding volumes to it to
 be used as partitions.
 It is recommended to have a swap partition as well.
 The
 size of this partition depends on the amount of RAM you have available.
 Due to
 my availability to big disks, I generally opt for a swap partition the same size